-This Management's Discussion and Analysis ("MD&A") should be read in conjunction with the audited consolidated financial statements as at and for the year ended December 31, 2023 and the condensed consolidated interim financial statements for the three months ended March 31, 2024 of Panoro Minerals Ltd. ("Panoro" or the "Company"), as filed on the System for Electronic Document Analysis and Retrieval ("SEDAR+").
+This Management's Discussion and Analysis should be read in conjunction with the audited consolidated financial statements as at and for the year ended December 31, 2023 and the audited consolidated financial statements for the year ended December 31, 2024 of Panoro Minerals Ltd. ("Panoro" or the "Company"), as filed on the System for Electronic Document Analysis and Retrieval ("SEDAR+").

-This report has been dated and approved by the Board of Directors as at May 28, 2024.
+This report has been dated and approved by the Board of Directors as at April 29, 2025.

 Effective January 1, 2023, the Company elected to change its presentation currency from the Canadian dollar ("C\$" or "CAD") to United States dollar ("\$" or "USD").
 The Company applied the change to the United States dollar presentation currency retrospectively, with prior period comparative information translated from the Canadian dollar presentation currency to the new United States dollar presentation currency at the foreign exchange rate of 1.3544 Canadian dollars per United States dollar, being the rate of exchange prevailing on January 1, 2023.
 Also on January 1, 2023, the functional currency of the Company and its subsidiaries was reassessed as a result of a change in underlying transactions, events, and conditions.
-As a result of this reassessment the functional currency of the Canadian parent company and subsidiaries changed from the Canadian dollar to the United States dollar, commencing on January 1, 2023.
+As a result, the functional currency of the Canadian parent company and subsidiaries changed from the Canadian dollar to the United States dollar, commencing on January 1, 2023.
 All dollar amounts included in the following MD&A are in United States dollars except as otherwise indicated.
 There are also references in this MD&A to Perúvian Nuevo Soles ("S/.") and to Canadian Dollars ("C\$").